Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 ![image](https://github.com/user-attachments/assets/668c803d-d4dc-4e3d-985f-a97a78ac3667)

-**From this we have no obtained a Golden Ticket for our fakeuser in current session**
+**From this we have now obtained a Golden Ticket for our 'fakeuser123' in current session**
+pull up cmd with the newly created Golden Ticket session.

+    misc::cmd

+    dir \\THEPUNISHER\c$